Henry Wadsworth Longfellow |

 Against the enchased crocodile, or leaps

 Of grasshoppers against the sun.
-She weeps,

 And wonders; struggles to devise some blame;